Phase Transition in the S&P Stock Market: Abstract

 \section{Abstract}

-We analyze the stock prices of the S\&P market from 1987 until 2012 with the covariance matrix of the firm returns determined in time windows of several years.
-The eigenvector belonging to the leading eigenvalue (market) exhibits in its long term time dependence a phase transition with an order parameter which can be interpreted within an agent-based model.
-From 1995 to 2005 the market is in an ordered state and after 2005 in a disordered state.
+We analyze the returns of stocks contained in the Standard \& Poor's 500 index from 1987 until 2011.
+We use covariance matrices of the firms' returns determined in a time windows of several years.
+We find that the eigenvector belonging to the leading eigenvalue (the market) exhibits a phase transition.
+The market is in an ordered state from 1995 to 2005 and in a disordered state after 2005.
+We can relate this transition to an order parameter derived from the stocks' beta and the trading volume.
+This order parameter can also be interpreted within an agent-based model.